GUEST WRITER – AUTHOR

 Something else you should know about me is that I struggle with perfectionism.
 That’s saying that I refuse to accept anything short of perfection.
 I know!
 I know!
 Just as you’re thinking, I know!
 There is no such thing as a perfect human being.
 Why, then, do so many people strive for it?

 You may be thinking there’s nothing wrong with the above-painted picture.
 However, I must ask you, does picture-perfect exist?
-Can it exist if we work hard for it?
+Can it live if we work hard for it?
 Are there folks among you who appear to be perfect?
 Do you have a family member or friend who strives for perfection?
-In my opinion, it’s something that many struggle with to some degree.
-We must come to a breaking point and realize that it’s just not a bar we should be setting for ourselves, right?
+I think it’s something that many struggle with to some degree.
+We must reach a breaking point and realize it’s not a bar we should set for ourselves.
 There is no such thing as a picture-perfect human being.
 Not even close.

-The effects that striving for perfection has had on my life are pretty telling.
-No doubt many things trigger a desire to be perfect for each person who is captive of the term.
+The effects of striving for perfection on my life are pretty telling.
+Undoubtedly, many things trigger a desire to be perfect for each person captive of the term.
 For me, I do believe it’s rooted in fear.
 Fear of the unknown, fear of disapproval from others, fear of missing out, etc.

 Fear is real.
 Fear is necessary to a degree, wouldn’t you agree?
 Without fear, if terrible things happen to you, there’s a chance that you won’t experience those circumstances as terrible.
-On the other hand, if you have a lot of fear, fewer negative things are likely to happen, but it could prove to be an unhappy life.
+On the other hand, fewer negative things are likely to occur if you have a lot of fear, but it could prove to be an unhappy life.
 Just think about it.
-Fear is something we all have, and we should try to fall somewhere in the middle of no fear versus having too much of it.
+We all have fear and should try to fall somewhere in the middle of no fear versus having too much of it.

 There is good news!
 It isn’t too late to change course!
 My friend, this is not a life sentence!
 Perfectionism in your life can be controlled – somewhat.
 I’ve learned to try and manage these tendencies and turn what can be changed – into positive things!

-Surely, you’ve heard of taking your weaknesses and turning them into strengths?
+Indeed, have you heard of turning your weaknesses into strengths?
 It’s all about mindset and a little patience with yourself!
 Take, for example, my need for organization.
 In my world, everything should have a designated place.
 Is there anything wrong with that?
 Of course not!
 I can turn that need into reality and have baskets and storage containers to hold all these items.
 That’s a great thing!
 I can even label the containers if I choose.
 You see, even organization can (and perhaps should) be turned into a positive feature for you!

 KNOW YOURSELF

-You know the things that trigger you to feel the need to have everything perfect.
+You know, the things that trigger you to have everything perfect.
 You also have the power within you to change your mindset.
 Turn your weaknesses into strengths.
 You can weather any storm because you know you the best.
-Don’t let others try and navigate you.
+Don’t let others try to navigate you.
 Be strong.
 Think positively.

 BE YOURSELF